-If you are a church who has many members going into different parts of the city to do missions, one way to assist these members is through online Bible studies.
+If you are a church that has many members going into different parts of the city to do missions, one way to assist these members is through online Bible studies.
 By hosting weekly Bible studies online, you can equip your urban missionaries with a variety of tools they can use to reach the masses.
 Online Bible studies can also be used by missionaries around the world.
 Imagine creating a space where local and global missionaries can gather the tools they need to share the Gospel outside the boundaries of your church walls.

 For more information on starting an online Bible study, check out these 9 Tips for Starting Online Small Groups.

 As a pastor, you are the leader of your church.
 People look up to you and care about what you have to say.
 If they didn’t, they probably wouldn’t be sitting in a chair listening to you once a week, every week.
 Why not take your leadership one step further and have a weekly check-in?
 On your website’s homepage, you can promote a short video once a week where you speak a word of encouragement to your members.
 You can even take your Sunday sermon one step further by using this weekly check-in as a way to remind your members of the Gospel truths they learned the Sunday prior.
 Having an approachable pastor is important to most people, and creating a weekly check-in where your members can see your face and be encouraged is one step in the right direction.

 If weekly check-ins are not your thing, maybe you can consider starting video podcasts.
 Podcasts themselves are great, but taking it one step further by adding video to your message increases your approachability.

 You can also use these weekly check-in videos or video podcasts on your social media accounts.
 Allow your members to easily see you as they scroll through Facebook or Instagram.
 Using these on social media can also provide more opportunities for your members to share your messages so people outside your church walls can hear these truths.